Need stress relief? Try the 4 A's

 One of the most helpful things you can do during times of stress is to take inventory, then attempt to change your situation for the better.

 - Communicate your feelings openly.
-Remember to use "I" statements, as in, "I feel frustrated by shorter deadlines and a heavier workload.
+Remember to use "I" statements, as in, "I feel frustrated by shorter deadlines, a heavier workload or working long hours when I'm working from home.
 Is there something we can do to balance things out?"

 - Manage your time better.
 Lump together similar tasks — group your phone calls, car errands and computer-related tasks.
 The reward of increased efficiency will be extra time.